Emissions Assessment

 What are the benefits of an emissions assessment?

-Emissions assessment is a requirement under the proposed mandatory Australian climate risk reporting requirements.
+Emissions assessment is a requirement under the new mandatory Australian climate risk reporting requirements.
 They are also commonly included in sustainability reports and are often requested for scoping studies, feasibility studies, investor presentations and ESG ratings agency submissions.
 Scope 3 (value chain emissions) reporting obligations will require many organisations to understand their emissions footprints and share these with their supply chain.